"He carried a lot in silence": Peter Rufai's best friend shares after his death

 Earlier, Legit.ng reported that Rufai has named a football player who gave him a tough time during his playing days.

-Rufai named Argentine legend Diego Maradona as his toughest opponent since he began his career.

-In a Facebook post, the former Farense star revealed that playing against the late Maradona during the 1994 FIFA World Cup made him nervous due to Maradona's exceptional qualities.
+In a Facebook post, the former Farense star revealed that playing against Argentine legend Diego Maradona during the 1994 FIFA World Cup made him nervous due to Maradona's exceptional qualities.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!